PraxTube/rantoni-assets/README.md

 ### Random Shit

-- `Anthoni the Angry`, a boss that doesn't really have much to do with the story or anything else.
+- `Anthony the Angry`, a boss that doesn't really have much to do with the story or anything else.
 Model based on Anton.
 Before the "boss fight" there is a bit of dialogue, bla bla, and then the fight begins, boss bar appears, epic music starts, Anthoni charges at you full speed, maybe even yelling in a local dialogue box a battle cry... then he trips and falls, puddle of blood starting to spread, his health bar goes from full to zero instantly, music cuts off.
 Thus, `Anthoni the Angry` was defeated, by the floor.
 So it's a fake boss battle.
 - Oh yeah what about a fake puzzle?
 Maybe that's too much work.